 - Experienced Pack Leader with you throughout the trip

 Welcome to the bright lights and bustling streets of Osaka – Japan’s street food capital and a perfect introduction to the country.
 On arrival, you’ll transfer to your boutique hotel, where you’ll have time to freshen up before meeting your group and getting excited about the adventures to come.
-To celebrate your first evening together, you’ll be heading out on an immersive food tour in the company of a local food expert.
-Visiting small restaurants and food carts alike – trying everything from authentic okonomiyaki to wagyu beef – you’ll be in foodie heaven as you learn to eat and drink like a true Osakan.
+To celebrate your first evening together, you’ll sample some Japanese specialities in the company of a local food expert.
+Expect to try everything from okonomiyaki and tempura to authentic wagyu beef.
 The city really comes to life after dark, so if you’re not too jet lagged you might be tempted to stay out and soak up the buzzing nightlife.
 Your guide will be able to advise on the best places to go to party the night away.

 Day 02 Hiroshima history